cfpb/source-code-policy/policy.md

 ## Exceptions

-There are certain instances where 18F will not meet any or all of our positions where.
 Code shall not be released or developed in the open if any of the following conditions are met:

 * The Government does not have the rights to reproduce and release the item.